chocolate, banana and malt tarte tatin - modern baking

 - 50g dark chocolate, finely chopped

-- 1kg bananas (about 6 medium), peeled and halved lengthways
+- 1kg bananas (about 6 bananas), peeled and halved lengthways

-- 2 sheets store-bought frozen butter puff pastry, thawed
+- 2 sheets frozen butter puff pastry, thawed

 - store-bought vanilla ice-cream, to serve

 - Preheat oven to 200°C (400°F).
-Place the butter and malt extract in a 21cm non-stick ovenproof frying pan over high heat and bring to a simmer.
-Cook for 30 seconds or until slightly thickened.
-Remove from the heat, add the chocolate and mix until smooth.
+Place the butter and malt extract in a 21cm heavy-based ovenproof frying pan (skillet) over high heat.
+Bring to a simmer and cook for 30 seconds or until slightly thickened.
+Remove from the heat, add the chocolate and stir until smooth.

-+ Malt extract is from the barley grain and is a thick, darker syrup.
-It is available from supermarkets.
++ Malt extract comes from the barley grain and is a thick, dark syrup.
+It’s available from supermarkets.

 There are no comments for this entry yet.